cespinozaa/VaccineDatabase/README.md

 <img src="https://github.com/user-attachments/assets/e48a38db-33ed-4ef1-a2ea-365d4ef0f1b8" width="400" height="300">
 <br>

-Other SQL commands which answer questions about the database can be found in the sql files.
+Other SQL commands which answer questions about the database can be found in the statements.sql file.

 ### Part IV
 This step focused on performance analysis.